Michigan school shooting suspect to pursue insanity defense

 The lawsuit also was filed on behalf of Lauren Aliano, whose daughters, Sophia Kempen and Grace Kempen, were hiding in classrooms during the shooting.

-A fellow student, Ethan Crumbley, 15, is charged as an adult with murder and other crimes.
-His parents, James and Jennifer Crumbley, later were charged with involuntary manslaughter.
+Ethan Crumbley's parents, James and Jennifer Crumbley, later were charged with involuntary manslaughter.

 Prosecutors have said the gun used in the shooting was bought days before by James Crumbley and their son had full access to it.